nus-cs2103/website-base/admin/tp-pe-fragment.md

 <box type="info" icon=":fas-hard-hat:">

 * CATcher does not come with a UG, but the UI is fairly intuitive (there are tool tips too).
 Do post in the forum if you need any guidance with its usage.
-* Also note that CATcher hasn't been battle-tested for this phase, in particular, w.r.t. multiple team members editing the same issue concurrently.
-It is ideal if the team members get together and work through the issues together.
-If you think others might be editing the same issues at the same time, use the `Sync` button at the top to force-sync your view with the latest data from GitHub.
+* Tip: If you think others might be editing the same issues at the same time, use the `Sync` button at the top to force-sync your view with the latest data from GitHub.
 </box>

 * Go to [CATcher Web app](https://catcher-org.github.io/CATcher/), and login to the profile `{{ course_pair }} PE`.
 It will show all the bugs assigned to your team, divided into three sections: